Tyson Hesse: Sonic the Hedgehog

 Hesse worked as an artist for the Sonic the Hedgehog comic series from Archie Comics.
 He later served as the animation director on trailers and animated cutscenes for the 2017 platform game Sonic Mania and its promotional mini-series, Sonic Mania Adventures.
 Hesse also directed the Team Sonic Racing Overdrive shorts which promoted 2019's Team Sonic Racing, the animated cutscenes for 2022's Sonic Origins, and the promotional animated short for 2022's Sonic Frontiers, Sonic Frontiers Prologue: Divergence.
 Hesse has also contributed to IDW Publishing's Sonic the Hedgehog comic series.

 After the trailer for the 2020 Sonic the Hedgehog film was released in 2019 and Sonic's design was strongly criticised, Hesse was brought in as the lead artist to redesign Sonic.
 Hesse returned for the sequel as the character design lead, storyboard supervisor, and co-producer.
 He was also a co-producer on the TV spin-off series Knuckles.

 Other work

+Hesse drew The Amazing World of Gumball spin-off comic.
+He also contributed artwork to other spin-off comics including ones for Adventure Time, Adventure Time: Fionna and Cake, and Bravest Warriors.

-Hesse has contributed art to the video game Dream Daddy and the comic book series The Amazing World of Gumball, based on the television series of the same name.
-He was also a storyboard artist for the film Invader Zim: Enter the Florpus.
+He was a storyboard artist for the film Invader Zim: Enter the Florpus.
+Hesse contributed art to the video game Dream Daddy.